-- All members of the Board of Directors are expected to attend four annual meetings: - ACEP Scientific Assembly (Fall) - EMRA Board Retreat (January) - ACEP Leadership and Advocacy Conference (Spring) - CORD Academic Assembly (Spring) - All members of the Board of Directors are expected to participate in monthly conference calls which can last two hours. - Program Directors and EMRA Board Members are encouraged to discuss work-life balance during the resident's tenure to ensure that the resident has adequate personal time for wellness, including adequate time for rest and recovery from both residency and Board activities. - Additional meetings may also be required, depending on Board position.
-These included but are not limited to: - ACEP Representative attends ACEP Board meetings and Board Retreats - o Academic Affairs Representative attends CORD and SAEM annual meetings. - Speaker and Vice-Speaker attend AMA meetings and ACEP Steering Committee meetings - Presidents attend ACEP Board Retreat, and it is highly encouraged they attend EDPMA, SAEM, and ACEP/EMF Corporate Council - Past President attends ACEP Finance Committee meetings, EMF Board meetings, and EDPMA Solutions Summit. - A full list of meeting requirements by position can be found on www.emra.org/ leadership/board-of-directors/Position-Descriptions/
+- All members of the Board of Directors are expected to attend three annual meetings: - ACEP Scientific Assembly (Fall) - EMRA Board Retreat (January) - ACEP Leadership and Advocacy Conference (Spring) - All members of the Board of Directors are expected to participate in monthly conference calls which can last two hours. - Program Directors and EMRA Board Members are encouraged to discuss work-life balance during the resident's tenure to ensure that the resident has adequate personal time for wellness, including adequate time for rest and recovery from both residency and Board activities. - Additional meetings may also be required, depending on Board position.
+These included but are not limited to: - o ACEP Representative attends ACEP Board meetings and Board Retreats. - o Director of Education attends CORD and SAEM annual meetings. - Speaker and Vice-Speaker attend AMA meetings and ACEP Steering Committee meetings. - Presidents attend ACEP Board Retreat, and it is highly encouraged they attend EDPMA, and SAEM. - Past President attends ACEP Finance Committee meetings, EMF Board meetings, and EDPMA Solutions Summit. - A full list of meeting requirements by position can be found on www.emra.org/leadership/ board-of-directors/Position-Descriptions/